Congratulations! You are about to grow your family and bring new life into this world! What an amazing time in your family’s lives.

 1. It is best to schedule the photo session within the first ten days of bringing your new baby home.
 Once you’ve had your little one for about a week, you will have a better idea of what the nursing schedule looks like.
 It is best to feed the baby at the same time as the photographer’s arrival to the photoshoot (with a fresh diaper on).
 The goal is to wrap the baby when he/she is nice and full, but BEFORE he/she falls asleep after nursing.

-2. Please set the temperature in your home to be at least 80.
+4. Please set the temperature in your home to be at least 80.
 I know, this might be a bit warm for the adults.
 But if the adults are not sweating, we are not doing it right.
 This session is all about the newborn, so we need to make sure s/he is cozy and warm during the entire photoshoot.
 Wrapping the baby will help with this!
+Also, if there is a spot in your home that you feel doesn’t get warm enough, please let me know when I arrive.

 Bringing a newborn home can be a tremendous adjustment for an older sibling.
 It is important for us to make the older siblings feel just as important as the new baby throughout the photoshoot.
 I might sometimes ask the older sibling to be my special helper, or even incorporate a few sibling photos in their room.
 It also helps that their bellies are full, and they’ve had a good rest beforehand.